 - Monad ranks in the top 25% of entities I track

 - Monad first appeared in 1980

-- I have 16 facts about Monad. what would you like to know? email me and let me know how I can help.
+- Have a question about Monad not answered here?
+Email me and let me know how I can help.

 Languages with Monad include haskell